Recon419A/CIERA/Wireless Printer Configuration.md

 #### With Manufacturer's Driver
  1. Obtain the correct driver (can be obtained from Box, Google Drive, or by searching on the Manufacturer's web site)
- 2. Open System Settings
+ 2. Open `System Settings`
  3. Click `Printers`
  4. Click `Add`
+ 5. Select `Enter URI` in the menu at left
- 5. Type "ipp://129.105.79.70" and click `Forward`
+ 6. Type "ipp://129.105.79.70" and click `Forward`
- 6. Select `Provide PPD file` and select the appropriate file using the dialog box, then click `Forward`
+ 7. Select `Provide PPD file` and select the appropriate file using the dialog box, then click `Forward`
- 7. Click `Forward`
+ 8. Click `Forward`
- 8. Click `Apply`
+ 9. Click `Apply`
- 9. The printer should now be configured.
+ 10. The printer should now be configured.
 Optionally, print a test page.

 ### Black and White Printer
  1. Open System Settings
  2. Click `Printers`
  3. Click `Add`
- 4. Select "Enter URI" in the menu at left
+ 4. Select `Enter URI` in the menu at left
  5. Type "ipp://129.105.79.70" and click `Forward`
  6. Select `Select printer from database` and choose `HP`, then click `Forward`
  7. On the left, select `LaserJet p4015n` and click `Forward`